mochi-mqtt/server/README.md

 MQTT stands for [MQ Telemetry Transport](https://en.wikipedia.org/wiki/MQTT).
 It is a publish/subscribe, extremely simple and lightweight messaging protocol, designed for constrained devices and low-bandwidth, high-latency or unreliable networks ([Learn more](https://mqtt.org/faq)).
 Mochi MQTT fully implements version 5.0.0 of the MQTT protocol.

 ## What's new in Version 2.0.0?
 Version 2.0.0 takes all the great things we loved about Mochi MQTT v1.0.0, learns from the mistakes, and improves on the things we wished we'd had.
-It's a total from-scratch rewrite, designed to fully implement MQTT v5 as a first-class citizen.
+It's a total from-scratch rewrite, designed to fully implement MQTT v5 as a first-class feature.

 - Full MQTTv5 Feature Compliance, compatibility for MQTT v3.1.1 and v3.0.0:
     - User and MQTTv5 Packet Properties